Oatley RSL Sub Branch

 In 2024 the Oatley RSL Sub-Branch celebrated its 80th birthday, with the Sub-Branch receiving a restored charter from RSL NSW.

 As the Sub-Branch move's through the 21st century, the Oatley RSL Sub-Branch is committed to continuously improving and supporting local veterans and their families in today's dynamic environment.
-In 2025, following a decision made by our Sub-Branch members and board during a general meeting in 2022, we transitioned to incorporation, allowing us to streamline our operations and reduce the administrative burden previously associated with trust management.
+In 2025, following a decision made by our Sub-Branch members and board during a general meeting in 2022, we transitioned to incorporation in June 2025, allowing us to streamline our operations and reduce the administrative burden previously associated with trust management.
 This change aligns with the broader initiative by RSL NSW, responding to the 2019 Congress call for sub-Branches to gain the right to incorporate, enabling us to navigate complexities related to grants and property management more effectively.
 By embracing this new structure, we will enhance our service delivery, ensuring that we can provide timely and relevant support to veterans and their families, fostering a resilient community for years to come.

 Oatley RSL Sub Branch through the years